A diagnosis of lymphoma during pregnancy is quite rare. In the UK, around 1 in 1,000 pregnant women are diagnosed with cancer.

 What happens if I’m having assisted fertility treatment (such as IVF)?

 If you are undergoing fertility treatment when you are diagnosed with lymphoma, your medical team will give advice specific to your situation.
 This might involve pausing your fertility treatment.
 The recommendations your medical team make depend on factors such as the type and stage of your lymphoma.

 Is it safe to breastfeed during treatment for lymphoma?

 You might be advised not to breastfeed during, and for a while after, treatment with drug treatments (including chemotherapy and targeted drugs).
 This is because they can get into breast milk and are not safe for your unborn baby.

 Some types of steroid medication are considered safe to take while breastfeeding.

 Talk to your medical team if you had planned to breastfeed but are advised not to.
 You might want to ask them whether it's possible to access donated breast milk for your baby.

 Pregnancy does not seem to affect the outlook of women who have lymphoma when their treatment is well-managed.

-A study of 449 women with Hodgkin lymphoma found no evidence that pregnancy increases the risk of lymphoma returning (relapse) among women who are in remission (where tests show no evidence of the lymphoma).
+A study of 449 women with Hodgkin lymphoma found no evidence that pregnancy increases the risk of lymphoma returning (relapse) among women who are in remission (disappearance or significant shrinkage of lymphoma).

-How can I look after myself while I am pregnant and have lymphoma?
+How can I look after myself physically and emotionally while I am pregnant and have lymphoma?